all-out/guides/_guides/content.md

 **IF OUR STATIC IS COMPLETELY SCOUTED AND SHIT YOU CAN JUST ROLL IT.**

 So I want you to start scanning. scan 1. then scan 11 and 12. and so forth.
-Look for null exits. if you find one scout the surrending null systems.
+Look for null exits. if you find one scout the surrounding null systems.

 ### What to look for